 Citizenship of the Union

-The new additional citizenship is connected to the Charter of joint Fundamental Rights which can be further developed by the Council or the EU Court.
+The new additional citizenship is connected to the Charter of Fundamental Rights which can be further developed by the Council of Ministers and the EU Court.
+The rights of EU citizenship are defined in Arts.
+20 - 25 TFEU of the Lisbon Treaty.

-Denmark has derogation from the concept of joint citizenship.
-The new article on "additional" citizenship is not translated into the Danish edition of the treaty which continues to refer to "supplementary" citizenship only.
+Denmark has a derogation from the concept of joint citizenship.
+The new article on "additional" citizenship is not translated into the Danish edition of the treaty, which continues to refer to "complementary" citizenship only.

 Links